SamSwudge/MagicLifeCounter/README.md

 - Default - default color if none is entered, kind of pinkish.

 Simply open the index.html in any browser and you are away.

+Its very barebones, you have to manually add the text into the fields currently, but looking at getting that updated with buttons.